WycliffeAssociates/btt-recorder-docs/docs/recording.rst

 6. Use the + and – signs to correct the chapter or verse/chunk number.

 7. Tap the microphone icon.
+(See more `detailed instructions <https://btt-recorder.readthedocs.io/en/latest/recording.html#detailed-instructions-for-the-recording-window>`_ for recording below.)

 8. Record the verse or chunk.